It's been around for decades, and yet many people still don’t know exactly how it works. This foundational system is easier...

 “We went on a four-day honeymoon and paid cash for it all.
 We saved more than $300 by staying 25 minutes from the beach.” — Mellisa C.

 12. Bring Your Meals

 “I make a few freezer meals and put them fully frozen in a cooler.
 We get a room with a fridge, and then use the slow cooker to warm the meals while we’re out and about.
 It saves a ton of money.” — Stephanie R.

 “We took advantage of the Go Pass for Orlando.
 These are available for a lot of major U.S. cities and offer considerable savings to big attractions!” — Beth C.

 Bonus tip: Many theme parks and museums have deals that let you visit multiple locations for a discount—or even the price of one!
 If you’re already staying multiple days, this could help you stretch your money.

 14. Eat Out Early

-15. Plan a Staycation
+15. Take a Staycation

 “We are paying off major medical bills so we decided to stay home.
 We still had a vacation—just locally.
 We visited an arts center, saw an opera, and attended local events for little or no money.
 And eating a picnic at a park was fun and intimate.” — Rask B.

 Whether you’re taking a family of six to the beach or planning a European getaway for two, figure out how much vacation you can actually afford.
-If you’re planning to go somewhere later in the summer or in early fall, you still have time to save for a great trip—and pay for it in cash!
+If you’re planning to go somewhere later in the summer or early fall, you still have time to save for a great trip—and pay for it in cash!